Charles-Louis Hanon

 Charles-Louis Hanon (2 July 1819 – 19 March 1900) was a French piano pedagogue and composer.
 He is best known for his work The Virtuoso Pianist in 60 Exercises, which is still used today for modern piano teaching, but over the years the method has also faced criticisms.
-He was born in Renescure, France in 1819, and died in Boulogne-sur-Mer in 1900.

 Biography

 Charles-Louis Hanon was born in northern France in the village of Renescure on July 2, 1819.
 Trained as an organist by a local teacher, it is not known if he received more advanced musical education.
-At age 27, he moved a short distance east from Renescure to Boulogne-sur-Mer where he lived with his brother François who was also a musician.
+At age 27, he moved east from Renescure to Boulogne-sur-Mer where he lived with his brother François, who was also a musician.

 Music was never the exclusive focus of Hanon's life: he was also a devout Roman Catholic, a Third Order Franciscan and a member of the Society of St. Vincent de Paul.

 It is known from an 1869 article that Hanon was involved with a monastic order called the "Brothers of the Christian Schools".
 Founded in the 17th century by Saint John Baptist de la Salle, the schools run by the order provide free instruction to poor children.
 One such school was established in Boulogne-sur-Mer in approximately 1815 by Léon de Chanlaire and Father Benoît-Agathon Haffreingue; free music instruction was offered there by 1830.

+Hanon died on 19 March 1900 in Boulogne-sur-Mer.